Manage phishing & malware alerts

-Google Chrome warns you if the site that you're trying to visit is suspected of phishing or malware.
+Google Chrome tells you if the site that you're trying to visit is suspected of phishing or malware.

-- The site ahead contains malware – The site that you're trying to visit may install malware on your computer.
+- The Website Ahead Contains Malware!: The site that you're trying to visit might try to install malware on your computer.

-- Danger: Malware Ahead! – The web page that you're trying to visit may have malware.
+- Danger: Malware Ahead!: The web page that you're trying to visit might have malware.

-- The site ahead contains harmful programs – The site that you're trying to visit may try to trick you into installing programs that will harm your browsing experience.
+- The site ahead contains harmful programs: The site that you're trying to visit might try to trick you into installing programs that harm your browsing experience.

-- In the top right corner of the browser window, click the Chrome menu .
+- In the top right, click the Chrome menu .